pymor/pymor/README.md

     pip install pymor

+Note that most included demo scripts additionally require `matplotlib` and Qt bindings such as `pyside2` to function.

 #### Latest Release (with all Optional Dependencies)

 The following installs the latest release of pyMOR on your system with most